classroomio/classroomio/README.md

 This repo is a mono repo that consists of 3 projects:

 1. `classroomio-com`: The landing page of ClassroomIO hosted [here](https://classroomio.com)
-2. `backend`: The backend service that handles PDF & video processing.
+2. `backend`: The backend service that handles PDF, video processing, Emailing and Notifications.
 3. `dashboard`: The web application that runs the learning management system hosted [here](https://app.classroomio.com).
 4. `docs`: Official documentation of ClassroomIO hosted [here](https://classroomio.com/docs)